Life Insurance Needs Calculator

 Income

-Replace your earnings for enough years that your dependents can become financially self-sufficient.
+Replace after-tax earnings for enough years that dependents become self-sufficient.

 M